 Company Registration in New Zealand- An Overview

 The law which regulates company registration in New Zealand is the Companies Act, 1993.
-All the regulatory insights related to company registration in New Zealand is governed by the above act.
+All the regulatory insights related to company registration in New Zealand is governed by the said act.
 Though the area offered in New Zealand is small, still lot of financial resources and government support is present in the country to make a company grow.

 As per the records of the transparency index, New Zealand is considered highly transparent and ranked second in the world.
 This would make it easy to conduct transactions in New Zealand with minimum amount of limitations.